oracle/graal/truffle/docs/TruffleStrings.md

 must always be converted to a common encoding before e.g. using them as keys in a `HashMap`.

-TruffleString also provides three comparison nodes `CompareBytesNode`, `CompareCharsUTF16Node`, and `CompareIntsUTF32Node`, to compare strings byte-by-byte, char-by-char, and int-by-int, respectively.
+TruffleString also provides three comparison nodes `CompareBytesNode`, `CompareCharsUTF16Node`, and `CompareIntsUTF32Node`, to compare strings respectively byte-by-byte, char-by-char, and int-by-int.

 ### Concatenation